christophrumpel/laravel-factories-reloaded/README.md

 Here were are getting a user instance that has three related recipes attached.

-> :warning: **Note**: For this to work, you need to have a new RecipeFactory as well.
+> :warning: **Note**: For this to work, you need to have a new RecipeFactory already created.

 In Laravel factories, you could also define a related model in your default data like: